deamorim2/sdbs/EN-US/geography.rst

 ..

-Be aware that this procedure works to visualize linear geography features in GIS, but it´s not a good practice to calculate the distance between these points as you can see in the results of the query bellow:
+Be aware that this procedure works to visualize linear geography features in GIS, but it´s not a good practice to calculate the distance between these points as you can see in the results of the query bellow, where the calculated distance is different for each approach:

 .. code-block:: sql